ChristyGHanson/christyghanson.github.io/pages/publishedarticles.md

 ## Articles and Poetry Published by Christy Hanson

 - I'm still getting the hang of GitHub, Markdown, and HTML.
 I just started learning how to use code to make webpages as of a few days ago.
 I have also started my lessons in Swift using Playgrounds on iOS.
 Bear with me.
-This site will look a lot prettier in the coming days.
+This site will require so much polish.
+The next step is to figure out how to link all my scattered web pages together.
+(Ever get a sense of déjà vu?
+It's hitting me right now.)

 ### American Indian Republic